8th Dresden Meeting Insect Phylogeny, September 22 - 24, 2017

 [All speakers (not the co-authors!) of invited talks are free of charge do not need to register here and are not concerned by the following!]

-For your registration, please press the "Registration via WEB" button on the left and fill the online registration form.
+For your registration, please press the "Registration via WEB" button below and fill the online registration form.

 In any case, it is required that you announce your registration bindingly and state your preferred way of payment (via bank transfer or at reception desk) in the online registration form.

 If the money transfer is done by the administration of your institute, please make sure that your name appears in the transfer data obtained by the recipient (otherwise it might be impossible to refer payment to your person!)

 For early registration the fee for the meeting must have arrived on the bank account on July 31, 2017, latest.

 For late registration, fees can be transferred to the bank account or can be paid at the meeting (reception desk at venue).

 Full fee for meeting: early 60,00 Euro; late 75,00 EURO.